-Ambrosio's piety is false; pride and vanity are his main motivations for establishing himself as a respected priest.
-That and his lust make him a prime target for seduction, an easy task for Matilda, who is really a demon in human form.
+Pride and vanity were his main motivations for establishing himself as a respected priest.
+That and his lust makes him a prime target for seduction, an easy task for Matilda, who is really a demon in human form.

 She seduces Ambrosio into a downward spiral of perversion and degradation.
 Even a painting of the Virgin Mary arouses the priest's uncontrollable lust.
 Later, another object of purity arouses Ambrosio and leads to his horrific downfall.

-At this point, the novel switches gears and tells the story of the romance between Lorenzo and his beloved, a virginal young girl named Antonia.
+The novel then switches gears and tells the story of the romance between Lorenzo and his beloved, a virginal young girl named Antonia.
 A subplot reveals the injustices suffered by Lorenzo's sister when she is tortured by nuns.
 There's also a narrative about a character called the Bleeding Nun.

-Later, Ambrosio, overcome with lust for the innocent Antonia, kills her mother and uses Matilda's black magic to assist him in seducing her.
+Later, Ambrosio, overcome with lust for the innocent Antonia, kills her mother and uses Matilda's black magic to help him seduce her.
 He ends up raping Antonia and then killing her in a fit of rage.
 His sins finally catch up with him and he is delivered into the hands of the Inquisition.

 Horribly tortured and sentenced to death, Ambrosio sells his soul to Satan in exchange for saving his life, after which, the Devil prevents the priest's last, pathetic attempt at repentance.